vacp2p/rfc/content/docs/rfcs/38/README.md

 name: Logos Glacier Consensus Protocol
 status: raw
 category: informative
-tags: logos/consensus,rust-implementation
+tags: logos/consensus,implementation/rust, implementation/python, implementation/common-lisp
 editor: Mark Evenson <mark.evenson@status.im>
+created: 01-JUL-2022
+revised: <2022-08-05 Fri 22:47Z>
 contributors:
     - Álvaro Castro-Castilla
 ---

 # Abstract

-We propose to replace Nakomoto consensus mechanisms with ones which afford secure leaderless, decentralized execution.
+We propose to replace Nakomoto consensus mechanisms with ones which afford excution by secure leaderless, decentralization.
 We sketch a two-layer model for the practical execution of such a distributed consensus, in which an underlying binary decision mechanism is utilized to used to vote on the construction of a distributed,